Register to vote as a member of HM Armed Forces

 On this page:

-If you are member of Her Majesty's (HM) Armed Forces, you will need to re-register to keep your right to vote.
+If you are member of His Majesty's (HM) Armed Forces, you will need to re-register to keep your right to vote.

 You need to be on the electoral register to vote in UK elections and referendums.
 The registration process is different if you are a member of the UK's armed forces.

 If you're based overseas, or expect to be posted abroad, it makes sense to register as a service voter.
 This allows you to be registered at a fixed address in the UK even if you move around.

 Registering to vote online is the easiest and quickest way.
 It only takes five minutes, and all you need is your service number and your National Insurance number (if you have one).

 Find out more about National Insurance numbers on the GOV.UK website.